 Main Hall 512

-Dr. Brown was presented with West Chester University’s Drum Major for Justice Award which was presented at the university's Martin Luther King Day Celebration.
-Moreover, he was honored by the Eastern Communication Association with its Past President Award for his research and service to the organization.
-It is the highest award given by the Eastern Communication Association.
-He holds a B.A. and M.A. from West Chester University, and a Ph.D. from Ohio University.
+Among his many honors include: West Chester University’s Drum Major for Justice Award, the Eastern Communication Association’s Past President Award (the highest award given by the ECA), and the MFC/FDI Transformational Leader Award.
+Dr. Brown holds a B.A. and M.A. from West Chester University, and a Ph.D. from Ohio University.
 Dr. Brown joined the faculty at West Chester University in 2002.